Pinterest is my FAVORITE way to drive traffic to my blog.

 It doesn’t need to be a daunting task.
 On days you don’t have a lot of time, just repin other pins.
 On days you have more time, add brand new pins to Pinterest.

-The more Pinterest users that see your Pins, they more chances you have of people clicking through to your website.
+The more Pinterest users that see your Pins, the more chances you have of people clicking thru to your website.

 The Pinterest Algorithm loves consistency.
 After you prove to Pinterest they can rely on you, your Pinterest engagement will start to increase.